ypan23-1876660/Clemson_R_workshop_mini_proj/README.md

 Output: The output wil be Classification

-Result: After validating by the confusion Matrix, where the accuracy is 1, we can conclude that this ML model
+Result: After validating by the confusion Matrix, where the accuracy is 1, we can conclude that this ML model.
+The dataset can be a very good data set if it is just determining P or E because the gene expression level is pretty extreme.